eddiethedean/mock-spark/docs/mock_spark_features.md

-# mock-spark Specific Features
+# sparkless Specific Features

-This guide explains mock-spark-specific features that are not available in PySpark, and when to use them versus PySpark-compatible APIs.
+This guide explains sparkless-specific features that are not available in PySpark, and when to use them versus PySpark-compatible APIs.

 ## Overview

 Mock-spark provides two categories of APIs:

-1. **PySpark-Compatible APIs** - Use these for code that needs to work with both mock-spark and PySpark
+1. **PySpark-Compatible APIs** - Use these for code that needs to work with both sparkless and PySpark
-2. **mock-spark Convenience APIs** - Use these for mock-spark-specific test utilities and convenience features
+2. **sparkless Convenience APIs** - Use these for sparkless-specific test utilities and convenience features

 ## PySpark-Compatible APIs (Recommended)

-These APIs work identically in both mock-spark and PySpark.
+These APIs work identically in both sparkless and PySpark.
 Use them when:

 - Writing code that needs to work with both engines
 - Following PySpark best practices